“The only thing we have to fear is fear itself.” – Franklin Delano Roosevelt (1933)

-Last night, we had the pleasure of being invited to Fear at Avon Valley to experience what a VIP ticket at this super popular ‘scream park’ in Bristol entails.
+Last year, we had the pleasure of being invited to FEAR at Avon Valley to experience what a VIP ticket at this super popular scream park in Bristol entails.

-Fear is in its fifth year, and over the years, has been nominated for a number of scream park awards.
+FEAR is now in its sixth year, and over the years, has been nominated for several Scream Park awards.

-The attraction itself is built around the live action mazes (the center focus of the whole experience).
-But alongside these mazes, you’ll find various street theatre performances, pyrotechnic displays, stage shows, fairground rides and a number of food and drink stalls as well.
+The attraction itself is built around the live-action mazes (the centre focus of the whole experience).
+But alongside these mazes, you’ll find various street theatre performances, pyrotechnic displays, stage shows, fairground rides and various food and drink stalls.

 The Live Action Mazes

-I definitely don’t want to give too much away at this point, but I would like to give you a little clue as to what each of the live action mazes are focused on this year.
+I don’t want to give too much away at this point but I would like to give you a little clue as to what each of the live-action mazes are focused on.

 Look away now if you don’t want any spoilers!